vickyli1015/Recipe_Steps_Prediction/README.md

 Overall, I believe that this transformer helps reduce the noise from the outliers, while also ensuring the transformed values help the linear regression models to perform better when estimating the intercept and coefficients.

 After applying those transformers, we get (train_set_RMSE, test_set_RMSE) == (5.52111626057998, 5.581885926716189).
-- The difference in RMSE between the training set and the test set has decreased, which means **the model predicts better on unseen data**, but overall they are still high in the sense that 5 steps are 1/2 of the average steps we typically see!
+- The difference in RMSE between the training set and the test set has decreased/is roughly the same, which means **the model predicts better/the same on unseen data**, but overall they are still high in the sense that 5 steps are 1/2 of the average steps we typically see!
 - Therefore, **the Linear Regression Model may be essentially not suitable for this predition**, such that feature transforming does not help.
 Reasons for that may be the relationship between the features and the number of steps (n_steps) is not linear, and the fact that there is not really a lot of options of hyperparameters to choose from (if any).

 ---